 Live events for learning and networking have always been fundamental to association services and revenues streams.
-However, in the past few months associations have needed to take a huge leap into their digital transformation future and bring to life all those “we have to offer more digital events” plans and strategies that were previously stuck on paper.
+However, last year associations have needed to take a huge leap into their digital transformation future and bring to life all those “we have to offer more digital events” plans and strategies that were previously stuck on paper.
 Today and for the foreseeable future, the importance of virtual events and digital learning increases dramatically.

 While most associations seem to have mastered their virtual events and webinars through Zoom and other webinar software, providing robust online learning and maintaining the Continuous Professional Development (CPD) programs remains top of the agenda for many.
 Recently we’ve assisted our clients in delivering their online learning and setting up Learning Management Systems (LMS).
 With that in mind, we would like to share some insights.

 What is LMS and how can they help associations deliver their online learning?

 A Learning Management System (LMS) is an application for creating, delivering and managing digital learning content such as online courses, tutorials and assessments.
 With the help of LMS you can not only deliver the courses, but also assess your students, track their progress and communicate via email or personal messages within the system.

 Apart from the core functionality of online course delivery, learning management systems also assist with the automation of various administrative tasks, such as registering users, charting student progress, and producing reports for managers and certificates for students.

 When answering the question ‘What type of LMS is best for my association?’ you need to consider a number of factors.
 In this article we won’t compare specific LMS providers and price for the software, as you can find detailed feature and price comparisons on sites like Capterra that compare 700+ providers.
 Yes, you read it right – more than 700 providers!

 So let’s focus on the main criteria you need to consider to help you filter hundreds of options down to a few providers so you can request demos and find out what features you need to test during the free trial.